garg-prashant/dsa_guide/GraphGuide.md

 | 5 | [310.
 Minimum Height Trees](https://leetcode.com/problems/minimum-height-trees/) | 🟡 Medium | Reverse topo sort — peel leaves inward to find roots |
 | 6 | [1857.
 Largest Color Value in a Directed Graph](https://leetcode.com/problems/largest-color-value-in-a-directed-graph/) | 🔴 Hard | Topo sort + DP tracking color counts — tests both skills together |

-> 💡 **Start with 207 + 210 as a pair.** 207 asks "is it possible?" (cycle check), 210 asks "what's the order?"
-(Kahn's).
-Solving both back-to-back cements the full Kahn's algorithm.
-Then tackle 2115 — it's the closest to a real scheduling problem like GreyOrange would have.

 ### Video References